Terms & Conditions For Mobiles

 Buyout: has the meaning set out in clause 10.2.

-Cancellation Fees: the Term Fees, the return of any Buyout paid by Ice to the Customer, the return of any Deal Incentives paid by Ice to the Customer and the recommended retail price (as at the Commencement Date) of any Mobile Equipment provided by or on behalf of Ice to the Customer and the Administration Fee.
+Cancellation Fees: the Term Fees, the return of any Buyout paid by Ice to or on behalf of the Customer, the return of any Deal Incentives paid by Ice to the Customer (including invoice credits) and the recommended retail price (as at the Commencement Date) of any Mobile Equipment provided by or on behalf of Ice to the Customer (including Mobile Equipment subject to a Mobile Equipment Leasing Contract) and the Administration Fee.

 Charges: the charges detailed at clause 8.